Title

 Philippine Law, Act No. 2276, passed in 1913, covers various Acts of the Third Philippine Legislature, including taxation, liquor sale regulation, and enforcement of motor vehicle traffic regulations, among others, in the part of the Philippine Islands inhabited by Moros or other non-Christian tribes.

-The Director of Public Works, with approval of the Governor-General, can designate necessary agents and deputies to enforce Act No. 2159 as amended by Act No. 2256 related to motor vehicle traffic regulation.
+He may, with the approval of the Governor-General, designate agents and deputies in Moro/non-Christian areas to implement Act No. 2159 as amended by Act No. 2256.

 Analyze Cases Smarter, Faster